Siege artillery in the American Civil War: Bombardment of Fort Sumter

 Work on most of the batteries for the pieces that were to bombard Fort Sumter was completed by August 16, 1863, and firing began the next day.
 By August 23, Fort Sumter was a ruin.
 5,009 projectiles had been fired, with about half striking the fort.
-All of the parapet gun were dismounted or seriously damaged and the fort was no longer an effective part of the defenses of Charleston Harbor (Turner 1890).
+All of the parapet guns were dismounted or seriously damaged and the fort was no longer an effective part of the defenses of Charleston Harbor (Turner 1890).
 From August 23–30, a desultory fire was directed on Fort Sumter to hinder repairs and the remounting of guns.
 On August 30–31, Fort Sumter was bombarded again, completing the destruction of the parapet (Turner 1890).
 U.S. Navy forces attempted a landing against Fort Sumter on the night of September 8–9, 1863.
 It was defeated by Confederate infantry forces who had occupied the ruins.